smitwaman/production-cicd-maven/README.md

 12. monitoring docker swarm using Prometheus and Grafana
 13. Slack for message alert

-- Clone the repository to your local machine.
+- Before start of pipeline, clone the repository to your local machine.

   ```
   git clone https://github.com/smitwaman/production-cicd-maven.git